SMAPPNYU/smapphowto/howto_setup_sharded_mongodb.md

 mkdir -p srv/mongodb/rs0-0 srv/mongodb/rs0-1 srv/mongodb/rs0-2
 ```

-2.Start a TMUX session with:
+2 - Start a TMUX session with:

 ```sh
 tmux
 ```

-3.Then do ctrl+b then release keyboard then type ".
+3 - Then do ctrl+b then release keyboard then type ".
 Do this as many times as you need for each mongod instance in the replica set.

-4.Then use ctrl+b then release keyboard then type "o". this will let you jump between the windows in your tmux session.
+4 - Then use ctrl+b then release keyboard then type "o". this will let you jump between the windows in your tmux session.

-5.In each window of the tmux session start a mongod instance with the followin commands:
+5 - In each window of the tmux session start a mongod instance with the followin commands:

 (first mongod in the replica set first window command)